-Each institution serves as a portal to China's storied past, inviting you to uncover the captivating narratives behind iconic artifacts and immerse yourself in the region's profound cultural heritage.
-Select your two preferred destinations to commence this immersive journey through time.
+Each venue serves as a portal to China’s storied past, inviting you to uncover the captivating narratives behind iconic artifacts and immerse yourself in the region’s profound cultural heritage.
+Select these two fascinating destinations to commence this immersive journey through time.

 Your Xi'an Downtown Hotel.